SEG-JPEG: Simple Visual Semantic Communications for Remote Operation of Automated Vehicles over Unreliable Wireless Networks: Methodology

 \subsection{SEG-JPEG: Semantic Layering Imagery Technique}

-Ensuring the remote operator can understand the environment surrounding the vehicle is of primary importance to enable safe operation, and the artefacts introduced via traditional imagery compression approaches can make it difficult for a remote operator to clearly distinguish salient objects.
-The approach presented in this study processes the imagery using computer vision prior to compression, augmenting low quality imagery with segmentations - clearly highlighting salient objects (\textit{e.g.} other vehicles, pedestrians \textit{etc.}).
-The imagery can then be transmitted to the remote operator in the compact greyscale format before being recoloured using reserved shades.
-This process is outlined below in Fig.~\ref{fig:Methodology}.
+Ensuring that an RO can understand the environment surrounding the vehicle is of primary importance to enable safe operation, and the artefacts introduced via traditional imagery compression approaches can make it difficult for a RO to clearly distinguish salient objects.
+The approach presented in this study (Fig.~\ref{fig:Methodology}) processes the imagery using computer vision prior to compression, augmenting low quality imagery with segmentations - clearly highlighting salient objects (\textit{e.g.} other vehicles, pedestrians \textit{etc.}).
+The imagery can then be transmitted to the RO in the compact greyscale format before being recoloured using reserved shades.